web-design-and-development-at-tstc/wdd-raspberry-pi/imed-2349/install_apache.md

 To verify Apache was installed correctly, open up a web browser on your Raspberry Pi and type in the address bar the IP address for your Raspberry Pi.
 You should see a page labeled “Apache2 Ubuntu Default Page” as seen in the image below.

 ![Default screen for Apache](http://inspiringweb.org/moodle/imed2349/apache_default_page.png)

+## Update Firewall Configuration

+Since we have a firewall configured, we need to configure the firewall to allow connections to Apache.

+- To add the firewall rules for Apache, run the command `sudo ufw allow in "Apache Full"`.
+You should get the output:
+  `Rules updated`
+  `Rules updated (v6)`

+  - You can check the current status of your firewall by running the command `sudo ufw status`.

 ## Basic Apache Service Controls